Tourism in Chile: Norte Chico

 The Andes of Norte Chico are home to many of the highest volcanoes in the world, the highlight being the Ojos del Salado, the highest active volcano in the world at 6,891.3 meters tall and the highest peak in Chile.
 It is also the second highest peak in the Southern and Western hemispheres.
 Apart from Ojos del Salado and other volcanoes, attractions in this portion of the Andes include Nevado Tres Cruces National Park and Laguna Verde.

 Norte Chico boasts some of the best beaches and exclusive coastal resorts in the country, such as Bahía Inglesa and those of La Serena, and Coquimbo.
 These also see an increase in national tourism during the summer months.

 The clear skies of Norte Chico and its world-renowned infrastructure have made it ideal for astronomical tourism.

 Elqui Valley is a very popular destination.
 In January 2015, the travel section of The New York Times said the Elqui Valley as the 5th of the 52 places it had to visit in 2015.
 Here, the dazzling green of the valley floor contrasts nicely with the barren brown slopes of the mountains that flank it.

 Also found within Norte Chico is El Tatio Geyser Field, the largest geyser fields in the Southern Hemisphere and the third largest in the world.

-The syncretism between Aymara tradition and Catholicism has produced festivals and religious traditions, such as those dedicated to Virgen del Carmen in La Tirana and to Virgin of Andacollo, and carnivals.
+The syncretism between Aymara tradition and Catholicism has produced festivals and religious traditions, such as those dedicated to Our Lady of Mount Carmel in La Tirana and to Virgin of Andacollo, and carnivals.
 The Baile chino, one of the manifestations of religious fervor, was declared Intangible Cultural Heritage by UNESCO in 2014.